-Method: We enrolled 72 PCOS and 70 healthy participants who underwent IVF-ET and the follicular fluid was collected.
-In addition, granulosa cells from 15 patients underwent IVF-ET were collected.
-The level Klotho in follicular fluid was tested by ELISA.
-The mRNA level of Caspase-3, Caspase-9, IL-6, TNF, PCNA and GDF9 in granulosa cell were detected by qRT-PCR.
+72 PCOS and 70 healthy participants who underwent IVF-ET were enrolled and the follicular fluid was collected.
+Granulosa cells were collected from 15 patients.
+The level of Klotho in follicular fluid was tested by ELISA.
+The mRNA level of relative genes in granulosa cell were detected by qRT-PCR.